Table of Contents

-Its caching system has boosted speed for millions of pages on the Internet, and its lazy load script is helping image-rich web pages to load straightforwardly.
+Its caching system has boosted millions of pages on the Internet, and its lazy load script is helping image-rich web pages to load straightforwardly.

 You can also find a free stand-alone Lazy Load plugin, which is based on the same script used by WP Rocket.

-We launched Imagify in 2016, with the aim to make the Internet a lighter place: Imagify is wholly devoted to image optimization, and it’s been recognized as one of the best optimization tools for images.
-You can use its web application, download it as a free plugin for WordPress or buy extra quota if you need to optimize many MBs of images.
+We launched Imagify aiming to make the Internet a lighter place.
+Imagify is wholly devoted to image optimization, and it’s been recognized as one of the best optimization tools for images.
+You can use its web application, download it as a free plugin for WordPress or buy an extra quota if you need to optimize many MBs of images.

-With our products, we’re striving to make the web a more sustainable place, with faster web pages thanks to caching and optimized images: learn more about WP Rocket and Imagify!
+We’re striving to make the web a more sustainable place with our products, with faster web pages thanks to caching and optimized images: learn more about WP Rocket and Imagify!